solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 # Metrics Merging
 By default, Istio can [merge ](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-metrics-merging) your microservice's metrics with the sidecar proxy and Istio agent's metrics.
-This ensures the metrics emitted by your microservice can continue while it joins the mesh.
-As you gradually add sidecars to your services, it is often good practice to evaluate if your service metrics are still required as the sidecar proxies and Istio agents also provide a lot of metrics for all traffic going through the sidecar proxies.
+This ensures the metrics emitted by your microservice can continue to flow to Prometheus while it joins the mesh.
+As you gradually add sidecars to your services, it is often good practice to evaluate if you still need to emit metrics from your microservice as the sidecar proxies and Istio agents also provide many useful metrics for traffic going through the sidecar proxies.

-Below is normally you would configure your service's associated deployment to have its metrics scraped by Prometheus:
+Below is how you would normally configure your Kubernetes service's associated deployment to have its metrics scraped by Prometheus:

 ```yaml
   template: